upekZ/rest-api-go/README.md

 ### ToDos

+- WebSocket Testing and instructions on running manual test
+- Implement websocket broadcast to User deletion and updating
-Scripts to create user table in postgre instace complete Unit and integration tests
+- Scripts to create user table in postgre instance
+- complete Unit and integration tests
+- extend caching for user retrieval
+- Websocket accepts any connection without validation.
+Could be improved with validation check